-During an emergency at USC Aiken, the main university Web Site, www.usca.edu, will include prominent links to the Alerts Page.
-Look for one of the following.

-- Red USC Aiken ALERT box under News / Events. - Complete override of the Front Page with the Alerts Page.

-As part of the University of South Carolina Aiken's USC Aiken ALERT emergency notification system, the university has three outdoor warning sirens on campus.

-These loud speakers are designed to be heard outdoors only.
-Three sirens provide campus wide alerts.

-- Solar-powered battery operation of the 3 speakers will keep them in operation even if there is an AC failure - Emergency tone alerts will generally be followed by voice messages providing specific instructions - Siren tones and messages can be activated from multiple locations on campus using wireless technology - The Sirens are mounted on 50 foot painted metal poles and each has a 3 speaker array with digital and live voice capability for "notification" - The System will be available 365 days a year 24 hours a day - A computer controlled system does period self-checks to make sure the outdoor campus speakers are always fully operational - There are 2 fixed command and control stations, the first in Pacer Downs Police station and the second in the Pickens-Salley House - Live PA announcements can be made via phone, with proper security and codes - Live instructions can be made over the speakers

-In the event of an emergency which urgently threatens the safety of persons outdoors, the University may sound the sirens.
-The alert tones are very loud and distinct and should be easily heard by anyone who is outdoors on campus.
-The alert tone may be followed by voice instructions.
-The University may also use the speakers for other non-emergency or testing purposes.
-For example, Westminster Chimes are played daily at noon.

-Campus Access and Security Policy

-Campus buildings are open and accessible to students, faculty, staff, and authorized visitors during normal business and/or instructional time periods.
-Evening, weekend and holiday access will be limited as specified below.

-- During business hours, doors to buildings will be unlocked by University Police and offices will be opened as appropriate by the occupant. - After normal business hours (as defined on a building-by-building basis according to usage and special requirements), buildings will be secured by University Police to prohibit unauthorized access.
+gency at USC Aiken, the main university Web Site, www.usca.edu, will include to the Alerts Page.
+Look for one of the following. ☐ Red USO C Aiken ALERT box under News / Events. □ Complet e override of the Front Page with the Alerts Page. - niversity of South Carolina Aiken's USC Aiken ALERT emergency notification ersity has three outdoor warning sirens on campus.
+These loud spea alerts. kers are designed to be heard outdoors only .
+Three sirens provide campus wide solar-powered battery operation of the 3 speakers will keep them in operation ven if there is an AC failure Emergency tone alerts will generally be followed by voice messages providing pecific instructions Siren tones and messages can be activated from multiple locations on campus sing wireless technology The Sirens are mounted on 50 foot painted metal poles and each has a 3 speaker rray with digital and live voice capability for "notification" The System will be available 365 days a year 24 hours a day A computer controlled system does period self-checks to make sure the outdoor ampus speakers are always fully operational There are 2 fixed command and control stations, the first in Pacer Downs Police tation and the second in the Pickens-Salley House ive PA announcements can be made via phone, with proper security and codes ive instructions can be made over the speakers University may easily heard by a instructions.
+The In emergency which urgently threatens the safety of persons outdoors, the sound the sirens.
+The alert tones are very loud and distinct and should be anyone who is outdoors on campus.
+The alert tone may be followed by voice the University may also use the speakers for other non-emergency or testing tample, Westminster Chimes are played daily at noon.
+Campus Access and Security Policy during normal b gs are open and accessible to students, faculty, staff, and authorized visitors usiness and/or instructional time periods.
+Evening, weekend and holiday access as specified below. offices v ousiness hours, doors to buildings will be unlocked by University Police and will be opened as appropriate by the occupant. rmal business hours (as defined on a building-by-building basis according to usage and special requirements), buildings will be secured by University Police to prohibit unauthorized access.